 However, the limit varies with location and other factors after verifying your account.
 Hence you have to always check your PayPal withdrawal limit with the steps explained in the next section.

-Although we have seen the various PayPal withdrawal limits above, it is important to know how to check the limit yourself on the app.
+Although we have seen the various PayPal withdrawal limit above, it is important to know how to check the limit yourself on the app.
 By doing so, you will have first-hand information rather than being told.
-So read further as I take you through how to check your PayPal withdrawal limits.
+So read further as I take you through how to check your PayPal withdrawal limit.

-The following are the steps involved in checking your PayPal withdrawal limits.
+The following are the steps involved in checking your PayPal withdrawal limit.

 - Log in to your PayPal account.

 - Navigate to the account summary page.

 - Scroll to the bottom and click on “see how much you can send with PayPal”

 - On the next page, you will find the status of all limits to your PayPal account including your PayPal withdrawal limit.